A Stranger Among Us: Production

+Some aspects of the plot recall the 1977 murder of diamond dealer Pinchos Jaroslawicz.
+Scenes from the movie were filmed in Ridgewood, Queens.
+The shootout was filmed at the Eldridge Street Synagogue on the Lower East Side of Manhattan.

 Reception

 A Stranger Among Us received negative reviews from critics.

 Film critic Roger Ebert described it as "a half-witted crime movie, wrapped in [a] love story that's a non-starter," and noted that "if there has ever been a crime, in all the history of crime movies, that has a lamer solution than this one, I cannot remember it," and "what's impossible to understand is how professional filmmakers could convince themselves that audiences would find the simple-minded crime plot even slightly plausible."
 He also wrote that "Jerry Bock's music is so inappropriately comical it seems to call for cartoon characters."
-Peter Travers' review of the film for Rolling Stone reported that director "Sidney Lumet hits the shoals in this cop-out-of-water story," that "casting the babyvoiced Griffith as a hard case is a major miscalculation," and described writer Avrech’s script as "romance-novel mawkishness [with a] whodunit angle [that] is similarly lame."
-A review of the film by Desson Howe in The Washington Post noted that Griffith's voice "isn't the bark of a no-nonsense, take-charge woman.
+Peter Travers' review of the film for Rolling Stone reported that director "Sidney Lumet hits the shoals in this cop-out-of-water story," that "casting the babyvoiced Griffith as a hard case is a major miscalculation," and described writer Robert J. Avrech’s script as "romance-novel mawkishness [with a] whodunit angle [that] is similarly lame."
+A review of the film by Desson Howe in The Washington Post noted that Melanie Griffith's voice "isn't the bark of a no-nonsense, take-charge woman.
 It's the squeak of a laryngitic munchkin," that her "inspiration-free performance attests merely to an ability to memorize a script," and that she is "sensationally miscast in this role.
 Nothing she says is believable."

 Some of the criticism of A Stranger Among Us is based on comparisons with the Academy Award-winning film Witness, which has a superficially similar plot.
 Similarly, Lumet's earlier film Fail-Safe was unfavorably compared to Dr. Strangelove, but in that case both films have subsequently achieved cult status.
-Griffith's performance in the lead role has also been heavily criticized, for which her role won her the Razzie Award for Worst Actress (also for the year's Worst Picture, Shining Through), while Tracy Pollan was nominated for Worst Supporting Actress.
+Griffith's performance in the lead role has also been heavily criticized, for which her role won her the Golden Raspberry Award for Worst Actress (also for the year's Worst Picture, Shining Through), while Tracy Pollan was nominated for Worst Supporting Actress at the 13th Golden Raspberry Awards.

-Setting

-Some aspects of the plot recall the 1977 murder of diamond dealer Pinchos Jaroslawicz.

-Scenes from the movie were filmed in Ridgewood, Queens.
-The shootout was filmed at the Eldridge Street Synagogue on the Lower East Side of Manhattan.